MinaProtocol/mina/rfcs/0036-hard-fork-disaster-recovery.md

 	 let root = full.root in
      Full_frontier.find_exn full root
    ```
-   The breadcrumb contains a validated block, and a staged ledger,
+   The breadcrumb contains a validated block and a staged ledger.
-   which contains a scan state.

-   From the breadcrumb, we need to save the scan state and pending
+   From the breadcrumb, we need to save:

-   coinbase (both part of the contained staged ledger): the staged ledger
+     - the scan state and pending coinbase (both part of the contained
+	    staged ledger)
+     - the root transition

-   can be reconstructed from the SNARKed ledger and the scan state.
+   The staged ledger can be reconstructed from the SNARKed ledger, the scan state,
+   and the protocol states.
 See `Persistent_frontier.construct_staged_ledger_at_root`.

  - optionally, a chain of breadcrumbs between the root and best tip